lavrinec/GOV-Crawler/README.md

 In case of `EnvironmentError`, add `--user` at the end of `pip install <module>`

-### Browser
-The project uses Selenium which utilizes Chrome for headless browser.
-The ChromeDriver is already provided in the project, so make sure you have Chrome.

-- Chrome: Go to [Chrome website](https://www.google.com/chrome/) and download and install it.
-  - or don't if you already have it and you are brave enough, just make sure it's version 71, 72 or 73 (hint: update)
-  - Linux: Do not use `snap` or other tools for installing Chrome.

 ## Running

 go to project root and run `python crawler.py <num_of_workers>`